ISISComputingGroup/ibex_developers_manual/Collision-Detection-Project.md

 - https://github.com/ISISComputingGroup/IBEX/issues/3141: Technical debt outstanding following the completion of #2936
 - https://github.com/ISISComputingGroup/IBEX/issues/3126: Required enhancement to allow configuration of the system to work with different instruments without hard coding.
 - https://github.com/ISISComputingGroup/IBEX/issues/2040: A list of suggested enhancements which have been moved to this wiki

+## Instrument configurations

+### ZOOM
+ZOOM is running the system to detect collisions on its detector and trolley axes (`MTR0501`, `MTR0507`).
+These move linearly along the same axis.
+The measurements were provided by Dominic Oram and are shown in the schematic in [ticket 2936](https://github.com/ISISComputingGroup/IBEX/issues/2936).

+The system was deployed here in May 2018 with the intention of reducing the number of times the bump strips are triggered by the two components getting too close.
+Resetting the bump strips requires a manual reset, so catching it with the system beforehand reduces work for the instrument scientists.
+Motion control have stated that no damage will result from the system not stopping the motors.

 ## System Overview